miralandlabs/miraland-security-txt/security-txt/README.md

 ### Example Policies

 Bug bounty policies can be a bit daunting to write.
-For a good and thorough example, take a look at Solana Foundation's [SECURITY.md](https://github.com/solana-labs/solana/blob/master/SECURITY.md).
+For a good and thorough example, take a look at miraland Foundation's [SECURITY.md](https://github.com/miraland-labs/miraland/blob/master/SECURITY.md).
 But even a very brief policy is better than none.
 A starting point might be something like:

 > We pay a bug bounty at our discretion after verifying the bug, up to 10% of value at risk, limited by a maximum of $x.
 This bounty is only paid out if details about the security issues have not been provided to third parties before a fix has been introduced and verified.
 Furthermore, the reporter is in no way allowed to exploit the issue without our explicit consent.